Creeping Death

 side B, stamped: PÄLP 1 B 2 GP 1

-- NUMBER OF SONGS: 14 (7/7, the last song n B-side is just a remark from Martti)
+- NUMBER OF SONGS: 14 (7/7, the last song on B-side is just a remark from Martti)

-- CENTER LABELS: red center label with black text on side A and green center label with black text on side B,
+- CENTER LABELS: pink matt-surfaced center label with black text on side A and green matt-surfaced center label with black text on side B,

 ℗ Unitor Oy